rkooyenga/rkooyenga.github.io/index.md

 ---
 layout: home
 paginate: true
-description: home
 link: /
 alt_title: "My Github Pages"
-sub_title: "a blog and place to organize code projects and notes"
+sub_title: "a blog &amp; place to organize code projects and notes"
 image: /assets/images/citysketch-uwide.jpg
 skin: default
 introduction: |
   Honestly this area and org account hasn't been used much nor at all for years.
 But thats probably going to change as I'm building out a new jekyll blog to revisit some projects and discuss new stuff I've been working on.
 I'll have some content soon here.
+description: {% site.introduction %}

 actions:
   - label: "Get Started"